Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Conclusion

 \section{Conclusion}

 Non-hermitian extension of Quantum Mechanics has gathered considerable attention in the recent past.
 It allows for a wide class of Lagrangians or Hamiltonians for study which might have been rejected on the basis of hermiticity.
 In this context, the non-hermitian version of QED has been pursued \cite{Bender:2005zz}, in particular, its application in neutrino physics \cite{Alexandre:2015kra}.
-In the usual hermitian version of the SM and in the neutrino sector the Yukawa coupling of neutrinos with the SM leptons appears as $h_{\nu}$ and it hermitian conjugate $h_{\nu}^{\dagger}$ which ensures the mass eigenvalues are real.
-In the non-hermitian context, this requirement is relaxed while keeping the mass eigenvalues to be real.
-The Yukawa couplings in this case are $h_{\pm} = h \pm \eta$, where $h$ and $\eta$ are complex matrices whose entries are unknown just like $h_\nu$ and $h_\nu^\dagger$ and $h_+^\dagger \neq h_- $.
-For $N$ generation of neutrinos, $h_\pm$ have $2N^2$ parameters which can be constrained from experimental observations related to neutrinos.
-Here we have calculated the non-Hermitian mass matrix for neutrinos for $3$ generation case and have identified certain constraints which can be helpful in parameterizing $h$ and $\eta$.
+In the usual hermitian version of the SM and in the neutrino sector the Yukawa coupling of neutrinos with the SM leptons appears as $h_{\nu}$ and its hermitian conjugate $h_{\nu}^{\dagger}$ which ensures the mass eigenvalues are real.
+In the model we have studied the Yukawa couplings in this case are $h_{\pm} = h \pm \eta$, where $h$ and $\eta$ are complex matrices being hermitian and non-hermitian respectively.
+Here we have calculated the non-Hermitian mass matrix for neutrinos for $3$ generation case in type-I seesaw mechanism and have identified certain constraints which can be helpful to parameterize $h$ and $\eta$.
 Also, the fine-tuning between the parameters of $h$ and $\eta$ can account for both hierarchical as well as degenerate neutrinos.
-The requirement of the smallness of neutrino mass also supports a low scale of $M_R$ which has potential application for low scale seesaw.
-And hence it is suitable for producing sizable branching ratio for charged lepton flavor violation processes.
-The Yukawa matrices $h$ and $\eta$ being complex can provide an additional source of CP violation for Leptogenesis.
-But the number of unknown parameters being more than the experimental constraints, it will be helpful parametrize the matrices by imposing certain symmetry like $A_4$, cyclic symmetry and see the parameter space available for the non-Hermitian version of the neutrino sector \cite{Adhikary:2013bma}.
-The new couplings can also be constrained from nonunitarity restriction of lepton mixing matrix \cite{Antusch:2006vwa}.
-A detailed study with proper parametrization would soon be following this work.
+The requirement of the smallness of neutrino mass also supports a TeV scale of right handed neutrino mass scale which has potential application for low energy scale seesaw.
+We consider the seesaw realization of four zero texture of non-Hermitian lepton mass matrices.
+The mass matrices are diagonalized to get the leptonic mixing matrix and the mixing angles and phases extracted.
+The values fall well within the range of current experimental data.
+Using this information we find the allowed plane for nonhermitian Yukawa coupling matrix parameter for both low and high scale of right handed neutrino mass.
+We also constrain the non-Hermitian parameters using unitarity triangle in the lepton sector.
+Also, we find the constraint on phases and moduli of non-Hermitian Yukawa matrix to avoid overproduction of the lepton asymmetry to achieve successful baryogenesis through leptogenesis.
+The parameter space available for the TeV scale has a potential for lepton flavor violations effects and leptogenesis.
+Thus non-hermitian version of the SM opens up a new area of study of physics in the neutrino sector.
+Also the complete classification of texture zeros in the fermion sector must include the non-Hermitian structure as well.
+The non-hermitian extension of the SM can be the starting point of generating such textures.